-His area of interest is the need to align community and organisational innovation with a commitment to equitable and sustainable development.
+Dan’s area of interest is the need to align community and organisational innovation with a commitment to equitable and sustainable development.

 Technology and economic levers alone are poor masters.
 Systemic transformation is best achieved through empathic design, deep technical appreciation of the tools that we use to engage with each other and a clear understanding of the feedback between culture, technology and the environment on our attitudes and behaviours.

 Key projects that Dan has developed while at the Royal College of Art include new partnerships with Mind, the national health charity, initially looking at mental resilience in young people and with the Finance Innovation Lab, on Trust and the future of Audit in the 21st century.
-He is also working with Imperial College Health Trust on quality improvement in health education, with Chelsea and Westminster NHS on medical team support during emergencies and Aalto University on new models of learning and creative development.

 Previously, Dan was Director for Sustainability at Buro Happold, ran his own design and innovation practice, the SEA, and worked with Arup on large scale built environment projects around the world.